-When I wrote an article on why everyone should be joining the clean beauty movement, one of the readers requested to share alternatives to basic everyday products like soaps, moisturisers etc. So I decided to share with you guys how I replaced all the products in my routine with safer alternatives.
+When I wrote an article on why everyone should be joining the clean beauty movement, one of the readers requested to share alternatives to basic everyday products like soaps, moisturizers etc. So I decided to share my clean beauty swap to show how I replaced all the products in my routine with better alternatives.

-An issue I was struggling with the most, finding a good moisturizer that doesn’t make my skin greasier than it already is.
-I have used Lacto calamine and Neutrogena Oil-free moisturizer (a huge dud!) before and found the switch to Aroma Magic Juniper Berry Moisturizer a huge relief.
-It was cheap, hydrated my skin well and didn’t make it greasy at all.
-It has become my HG moisturizer now.
+An issue I was struggling with the most was finding a good moisturizer that doesn’t make my skin greasier than it already is.
+I have used Lacto calamine and Neutrogena Oil-free moisturizer (a huge dud!).

 4. Face Mask

-I generally like making my facemasks with clays and other kitchen ingredients but always have a store-bought one as a backup, for when I feel too lazy to whip them up.
-I had the Himalaya Neem Face mask earlier and I am back to homemade ones after switching to clean beauty.
-But I liked this Mud Mask from Skincare Villa which is quite decent for oily skin.
+I always prefer making homemade facemasks with clays and other kitchen ingredients but always have a store-bought one as a backup, for when I feel too lazy to whip them up.

 5. Spot Treatment.

-I was surprised to spot parabens in the OTC spot treatment I was using for my pimples.
-I wanted to buy tea tree oil but had Neem Oil at my home already so used that instead.
+I wanted to switch the OTC spot treatment I was using for my pimples too.
+(Talk to your dermat first).
+I had Neem Oil at my home already so tried that instead.
 And it actually works better and faster even on the angriest, painful pimples.

 6. Body lotion